awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ## Encrypting and Decrypting on the Command Line<a name="cli-example-stdin"></a>

-These examples show you how to pipe input to commands \(stdin\) and tell the command to write its output to the command line \(stdout\)\.
+These examples show you how to pipe input to commands \(stdin\) and write output to the command line \(stdout\)\.
 They explain how to represent stdin and stdout in a command and how to use the built\-in Base64 encoding tools to prevent the shell from misinterpreting non\-ASCII characters\.

 This example pipes a plaintext string to an encrypt command and saves the encrypted message in a variable\.
 Then, it pipes the encrypted message in the variable to a decrypt command, which writes its output to the pipeline \(stdout\)\.

 The example consists of three commands:
 + The first command saves the [Amazon Resource Name \(ARN\)](http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) of an AWS KMS customer master key \(CMK\) in the `$cmkArn` variable\.

 ------